kylefritz/sd-quicky/README.md

 Format events for startup digest from a google calendar feed

+use:

+`$ pip install -r requirements.txt`

+to resolve requirements

 ##TODO
  * get dotcloud deployment working
  * add check for multiday events